 - 1. The program is conducted between 3rd and 11th academic weeks of the second semester. - 2.
 Students must have a tutor, this is the prerequisite for the program.
 Tutor can be any professor of the Department, not only her/his seminar/practical instructor.
 The applicant should contact the chosen professor and request him/her to undertake the tutorship.
 Professors of the Department maintain the right to accept or refuse to be the tutor of the applicant. - 3.
-Special Rule: the applicant has to organize the chosen project and register at the tutor (NOT via

-NEPTUN) until the end of second academic week.
-Applications after the second week are not accepted.

-- 4. Preconditions for the program: mark three (3) or better in Physiology I, successful closing lab and permission of the Department (arranged by the tutor). - 5.
+Special Rule: the applicant has to organize the chosen project and register at the tutor (NOT via NEPTUN) until the end of second academic week.
+Applications after the second week are not accepted. - 4.
+Preconditions for the program: mark three (3) or better in Physiology I, successful closing lab and permission of the Department (arranged by the tutor). - 5.
 The maximum number of participants in the program cannot exceed 100 students.
 In case, the number of applicants is higher than 100, the seminar/practical instructor or the course coordinator can refuse applicants with mark three or better.
-The name of the students registered to the program is published on the website of Department of Physiology on the 3rd academic week. - 6.
-Two students works in team on one project, and prepare one mutual report, thus they get the same score at the end of the program regardless their contribution.
+The name of the students registered to the program is published on the website of Department of Physiology on the 3rd academic week. - 6.Two students works in team on one project, and prepare one mutual report, thus they get the same score at the end of the program regardless their contribution.
 The Journal Club and Lab Visit programs are carried out individually. - 7.
 Evaluation of the students is based on the written report or the oral presentation using five grade score system (1-5).
 Grades are final, no make-up is allowed. - 8.
-The list of offered programs are available at the practical lab of the Department or on the Department's homepage (http://PHYS.MED.UNIDEB.HU/files/oktatas/kredit/PMO/PBL_topics.pdf). - 9.
+The list of offered programs are available at the practical lab of the elearning. med. unideb. hu web site (Department of Physiology menu item). - 9.
 The deadline for the program is the end of the 11th academic week.
 Reports should be submitted to the tutor.
-Missing the deadline automatically results grade 1 (fail). - 10.
-Detailed information for the program can be accessed on the website of the Department (http://PHYS.MED.UNIDEB.HU).
+Missing the deadline automatically results grade 1 (fail). - 10.Detailed information for the program can be accessed on the elearning.med.unideb.hu web site (Department of Physiology menu item).

-Subject: THE REGULATORY ROLE OF THE CELL MEMBRANE IN PHYSIOLOGICAL AND PATHOLOGICAL CONDITIONS the Department of Physiology
+Subject: THE REGULATORY ROLE OF THE CELL MEMBRANE IN PHYSIOLOGICAL AND PATHOLOGICAL CONDITIONS currents.
+The connection between excitatory processes and the regulation of [Ca2+]i